Laura Kerslake

 The area also comes alive with Easter-themed events that make the holiday extra special for those visiting with children.
 Many of North Wales’ famous castles host Easter egg trails with a medieval twist, and farm parks such as Manorafon give visitors the chance to meet real life baby bunnies.

-Visitors to North Wales at any time of the year should make sure to take a trip to the Llanberis Lake Railway.
-Their steam engines take you on a 5-mile round trip right through the heart of Eryri (Snowdonia) National Park.
-This lovely trip takes you past 13th-century castles, through country parks and alongside Llyn Padarn amongst other wonderful sights and stops.
+Visitors to North Wales at any time of the year should make sure to take a trip to the Bala Lake Railway.
+Their steam engines take you on a 9-mile return journey alongside Bala Lake in the heart of Eryri (Snowdonia) National Park.
+This lovely trip gives you beautiful views of the lake and surrounding mountains.

 For families visiting at Easter there’s extra fun on offer, in the form of an Easter Egg Hunt.
-From 18 to 21 April visitors can hunt for the eggs that their resident White Rabbit has hidden around the railway.
-There's a prize on offer for children who take part.
+From 3 to 6 April visitors can hunt for the eggs that their resident White Rabbit has hidden around the railway.
+There's a prize on offer for children who take part, and you may even meet the White Rabbit himself!

 Need to know

-• Cost: Adults £11, children £5.
+- Cost: Adult return £16.50, child return £8.
 Easter egg hunt is free with a train ticket.
-Visit Llanberis Lake Railway’s website for more details
+Visit Bala Lake Railway’s website for more details

 Easter Dragon Egg Hunt – Gwrych Castle